sws2apps/organized-app/README.md

 [![Crowdin](https://badges.crowdin.net/organized/localized.svg)](https://crowdin.com/project/organized)

-Currently, the app is fully or partially available in almost **30 languages**, including `English`, `Spanish`, `Portuguese`, `French`, `German`, `Italian`, `Polish`, `Japanese`, `Russian`, `Chinese`, `Ukrainian`, `Malagasy`, and even more to come.
+Currently, the app is fully or partially available in almost **30 languages**, including `English`, `Spanish`, `Portuguese`, `French`, `German`, `Italian`, `Polish`, `Japanese`, `Russian`, `Swedish`, `Ukrainian`, `Malagasy`, `Turkish`, `Tagalog` and even more to come.
 If you'd like to contribute by translating Organized into the language of your heart, you're very welcome to do so!

-The translation for the Organized app is handled at our [Crowdin project page](https://crowdin.com/project/organized) and is pretty easy.
+The translation for the Organized app is handled at our [Crowdin project page](https://crowdin.com/project/organized) and is easy.
 The whole app can be translated just in a few days.
 To learn more about how to help with localization, please read the [translation guide](./TRANSLATION.md).
-If your language hasn't been added to Crowdin yet, feel free to [create a new issue](https://github.com/sws2apps/organized-app/issues/new?assignees=&labels=i18n&projects=&template=new_language_request.yml) to include your specific language.
+If your language hasn't been added to Crowdin yet, please [create a new issue](https://github.com/sws2apps/organized-app/issues/new?assignees=&labels=i18n&projects=&template=new_language_request.yml) to include your language.

 ## New features in development